BrockDSL/Omeka-S-Tutorial/README.md

 * Lastly is the mapping tab.
 Here we can select a location that is relevant to our subject.
 For Sir John A. Macdonald you could select his home country of Scotland, his grave site, the parliment building in Ottowa, or any other relevant locations.
 Once you are done click Add in the top right corner.
 * You can repeat this process for any other items that you think would be relevant.

-#### Step 5 - Pages
+### Step 5 - Pages
 * Now that we have items we need to display them.
 This is where pages come in.
 Click on Sites in the navigation menu and then click on our Canadian Prime Ministers site from the list.
 You will see that new options have been added to the navigation menu.
 Click on Pages.
-* Currently we only have the default welcom page available to us.
+* Currently we only have the default welcome page available to us.
 We want our landing page to be one that we make ourselves so click the trash can icon beside the welcom page and then confirm the deletion.
 You should now have no pages.
 Click Add new page in the top right.
 * Make the title "Prime Ministers" and then check the add to navigation box.
+The add to navigation button will add a link to this page onto the navigation bar at the top of all of your pages so you can easily navigate your site.
 Click add at the top right.
 We now have a new page to work with.
 * Click on the pencil icon for the Prime Ministers page.
 We are now in the page editor where we will build our webpage.
   ![Screenshot 8][scrn8]
 * There are a great deal of tools available here for making your webpage look they way you like it but we will just go over the basics.
 Omeka S pages are made up of blocks that contain different things.
 Blocks can be added from the menu on the right and can be removed by clicking the garbage can on the associated block.
 Blocks can also be re-aranged simply by clicking on the icon on the top left of the block and dragging it up or down in the order.  **Keep in mind that the theme you chose for your site will affect different blocks in different ways**.
 * New pages will automatically have a title block already.
 The title block displays the title of the page in a large font.
 Add an HTML block to your page.
 HTML block can be used in two different ways.
 The first way is to simply use it the same way that you would use a text editing software like Microsoft Word.
 Whatever you type in the text box will appear as written on the webpage in the position that the block is placed in.
 The other way to use the HTML block is to click inside the white space and when the editor menu appears click on the button in the top left that says Source.
 This will open a window into which you can write raw HTML code.
 This allows you to format your page directly and offers more flexibility than the basic input field.
 In the end it comes down to your personal preference.
 * Another useful block is the Media block.
 Remember the media tab from when we were creating items?
 Anything that you added to an item from the media tab can be called upon by the media block as an attachment.
 Add a media block and then click the add attachment button.
 Select which item has the media that you would like to display and then select which piece of media you want to use.
 You can also add a caption to the media which is especially useful if you are adding a picture to your page.
 Once you have chosen your media and made a caption click apply changes.
 You can add multiple pieces of media to the same block.
-After adding all of your media select wheather you want it to be displayed as large, medium or square; select your prefered alignment; and thenchooses wheather or not you want the titles of the item that the media is from, the title of the media itsel, or no title to be dispalyed beneath each piece of media.
+After adding all of your media select wheather you want it to be displayed as large, medium or square; select your prefered alignment; and then choose wheather or not you want the titles of the item that the media is from, the title of the media itself, or no title to be dispalyed beneath each piece of media.
 * The Item showcase block works much the same way as the media block except that it can display items that have no media and it places the displayed items side by side instead of on top of each other.
   ![Screenshot 9][scrn9]